Now Accepting New Patients ยท Same-Week Appointments

 Understanding Neuropathic Pain

-• Burning, shooting, or electric pain in the arms, legs, or trunk
+• Burning, shooting, or electric shock-like pain in the arms, legs, or trunk

 • Weakness in affected limbs